 - 1. The WFC does not assume liability for any accidents, damages, or loss of exhibits or property. - 2.
 Absolutely no alcoholic beverages and/or illegal substances are allowed on the grounds at any time.
 Violators will be handled per 4-H policy. - 3.
 No dogs are allowed on the grounds except for the following: - a.
 Those entered in 4-H dog show, in the show area, on show days ONLY. - b.
 The champion of 4-H dog showmanship: This dog returns Friday to participate in Sweepstakes Showmanship.
 Dog needs to be on grounds by 5:00 PM for practice by other exhibitors and will also be allowed on the grounds at times designated by the superintendent or exhibitor. - c.
 Service animals or service animals in training. - d.
-Any other exceptions must have prior approval from superintendent - No water fights are allowed during the Youth Show event. - 5.
+Any other exceptions must have prior approval from superintendent - 4.
 No bikes are allowed on the grounds.
-Violators will be asked to leave. - 6.
-With the exception of Emergency vehicles, all vehicles should be in designated parking areas, outside event barriers, and clear of barns, buildings & show areas by 9:00 AM. - 7.
-No selling/soliciting by anyone unless prior approval given. - Golf cart/ATV/Utility Vehicle usage on the Washtenaw Farm Council Grounds is restricted to AUTHORIZED PERSONNEL ONLY.
+Violators will be asked to leave. - 5.
+With the exception of Emergency vehicles, all vehicles should be in designated parking areas, outside event barriers, and clear of barns, buildings & show areas by 9:00 AM.
+Violators will be towed subject to discretion of Washtenaw Farm Council Grounds, at owners expense. - 6.
+No selling/soliciting by anyone unless prior approval given. - 7.
+Golf cart/ATV/Utility Vehicle usage on the Washtenaw Farm Council Grounds is restricted to AUTHORIZED PERSONNEL ONLY.
 Unauthorized individuals are not allowed to operate or ride on these vehicles.
 A permit to bring such vehicles onto the grounds shall be obtained from the Washtenaw Farm Council.
-A liability insurance binder must be presented with minimum coverage of \$500,000.00.
+A liability insurance binder must be presented with minimum coverage of \$500,000.